2013 Subaru BRZ Interior

 - "The rear seats technically hold an adult but would be better for kids--a rear-facing child seat fits back there, too." -- AutoWeek

 - "Subie touts this as the shortest rear-drive 2+2 on the market.
 So it is.
 It also says that the car can accommodate a forward-facing child seat in the back.
 A rear-facing seat, on the other hand, would probably only fit if the parent riding shotgun rides shotgun in a car following behind." -- Car and Driver

 - "The roofline's side curve peaks right about where the driver gets in, so entry and exit for anyone around six feet is easy.
 You'll snuggle right into the well-bolstered seats, which should be as comfortable for long runs as for tight corners." -- Road and Track

 - "On top of that, the seats are excellent.
 Large bolsters hug the driver properly, and the canted, adjustable headrest doesn't jut into the back of your head." -- Autoblog

 The 2013 Subaru BRZ Premium comes with navigation and an eight-speaker stereo with satellite and HD Radio, Bluetooth and a USB port.
 Options and standard features on the Limited trim include an auto-dimming rearview mirror, automatic climate control and a universal garage-door opener.

-Test drivers are pleased with the BRZ’s thick, small-diameter steering wheel and straightforward switchgear, but one critic commented that his test car’s navigation system seemed outdated compared with other affordable sports cars.
+Test drivers are pleased with the BRZ’s thick, small-diameter steering wheel and straightforward switchgear, but one critic comments that his test car’s navigation system seems outdated compared with other affordable sports cars'.